-When it comes to pro-level, full frame cameras, three brands often come to mind first — Canon, Nikon, and Sony.
+When it comes to full-frame cameras, it’s a Nikon vs Canon vs Sony debate.
 All three brands create excellent cameras and optics.
-So the tough question remains—how do you choose between Canon vs. Nikon vs. Sony?
+So the tough question remains—how do you choose between them?

-Choosing the right brand from the start is all the more important.
-To help you make that choice, we’ve put together this article with all you need to know about Canon vs. Nikon vs. Sony.
+This makes choosing the right brand from the start is all the more important.
+To help you make that choice, we’ve put together all you need to know about Nikon, Canon, and Sony.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]

-Canon’s DSLRs carry the EOS name, which stands for Electro Optical System.
-The EOS marked the first fully electronic mount system in 1987.
-This allowed lenses and bodies to communicate with each other and also for several technological advances.
+Canon’s DSLRs carry the EOS name, which stands for Electro-Optical System.
+Their EOS film cameras marked the first fully electronic system in 1987.
+Since then, lenses and bodies can communicate with each other.

 Even digital cameras continue the EOS name.
-This is why Canon offers a wide selection of different EOS lens options with the EF mount as well as the EF-S mount.
-The latter is designed for the company’s APS-C DSLRs, which have a smaller sensor than full frame.
+Canon offers a wide selection of different EOS lens options with the EF mount as well as the EF-S mount.
+The latter is designed for the company’s APS-C DSLRs, which have a smaller sensor than a full frame.

-Canon today is known for both their high-end cameras and beginner-friendly options.
-Prices are often competitive with Nikon and Sony.
-But Canon tends to have lower prices on lenses and higher prices on bodies when compared to Nikon.
+Today, the brand is known for both its high-end cameras and beginner options.
+Canon tends to have lower prices on lenses and higher prices on bodies when compared to Nikon and Sony.

-Many of the EOS bodies use a dual pixel autofocus system.
-This means two halves of each pixel work together when autofocusing, for a system that works well with both stills and video.
+Many of the EOS bodies use a Dual Pixel autofocus system.
+DPAF involves two halves of each pixel working together when autofocusing.
+This is a system that works well with both stills and video.

-Canon’s best (and most expensive) DSLR is the EOS-1D line.
-The current model is the EOS-1D X Mark II with a 14 fps burst and a 20-megapixel full-frame sensor.
+Canon’s best (and most expensive) DSLR series is the EOS-1D line.
+The current model is the brand-new EOS-1D X Mark III.
+It has a 20fps burst and a 20-megapixel full-frame sensor.
 This series is a popular choice among professional wildlife and sports photographers.

-Canon’s APS-C DSLRs have a two digit number, like the Canon EOS 80D.
-Canon Rebels are the brand’s most affordable option.
-These are excellent for beginners, like the Canon EOS rebel T5i or T6.
+Canon’s other APS-C DSLRs have a two-digit number, like the Canon EOS 80D.
+Canon Rebels are the brand’s most affordable options.
+These are excellent for beginners, like the Canon EOS Rebel T5i or T6.
 (In Europe, the Rebels are named xxxD or xxxxD.)

-While Canon is more known for DSLRs, the company has as handful of decent mirrorless options too.
+While Canon is more known for DSLRs, the company has a handful of decent mirrorless options too.
 The EOS M line is a series with an APS-C sensor.
-And the brand recently launched their first full frame mirrorless, the Canon EOS R.

 The bottom line?
 Canon is an excellent brand, trusted by many photographers.
 Image quality and contrast are often good, and the dual pixel autofocus is excellent.

-Canon has been a bit slower in adding 4K video (though that’s already changing).
-Canon cameras also often tend to use brand specific terms, like using a Tv on the mode dial to designate Shutter Priority Mode.
-This can sometimes be tougher to learn.
+Canon cameras tend to use brand-specific terms.
+For example, they use Tv on the mode dial to designate Shutter Priority Mode.
+This can be tough to learn.

 Nikon has been developing optics since 1917, launching their first camera in 1948.
 Today, Nikon is known for their DSLRs, spanning from beginners to professionals.
 They also have a few smaller cameras like the popular superzooms with a best-in-class zoom.

 Like Canon, Nikon’s long history means that there are plenty of lenses to choose from.
-These cover the super wide to the extreme telephoto, everything in between and specialty lenses like macro and fisheye.
+These cover the super-wide to the extreme telephoto.
+They also have a great speciality lens range like macro and fisheye.

-Photographers shooting with a Nikon also have a good selection of flashes and other accessories.
-Nikon lenses tend to be higher priced than Canon’s, but the Nikon body is typically lower priced.
+Nikon also have a good selection of flashes and accessories.
+Nikon lenses tend to be higher priced than Canon’s, but a Nikon body is typically lower priced.

-Nikon today is most known for DSLRs, often instantly recognizable by that red swoop on the grip.
-Images from the latest Nikon DSLRs tend to have limited noise, sharp subjects and solid color.
-Even so, some say Nikon colors have a bit too much greens and yellows.
+Nikon today is most known for DSLRs.
+They are instantly recognizable by that red swoop on the grip.
+Images from the latest Nikon DSLRs tend to have limited noise, sharp subjects, and solid color.
+Even so, some say Nikon colors have a bit too much green and yellow.

-Nikons also use terms that can be easier for beginners to understand, like shutter priority mode instead of Tv mode and calling continuous autofocus AF-C instead of Canon’s Al Servo.
+Nikon also use terms that can be easier for beginners to understand.
+Continuous autofocus is AF-C instead of Canon’s Al Servo.

 For APS-C cameras, Nikon offers a wide range.
 From inexpensive beginner cameras to high-end, fast cameras.

-The Nikon D500 is the current flagship for the company’s DX series cameras with a 20.9 megapixel sensor and a 10 fps burst mode, followed closely by the Nikon D7500.
+The Nikon D500 is the current flagship for the company’s DX series cameras.
+It has a 20.9-megapixel sensor and a 10 fps burst mode.

-Some of the best Nikon DSLR technology (though not all) has now migrated to mirrorless with the company’s new Z series.
-The Nikon Z7 and Z6 offer many of the favorite features of the brand’s DSLRs.
-And they add extras like image stabilization — which the Canon’s EOS R doesn’t offer.
+Some of the best Nikon DSLR technology (though not all) has migrated to mirrorless with the company’s new Z series.

 Photographers will likely be very happy with a Nikon camera.
-While exact parameters vary by camera, Nikon tends to offer solid image quality, an excellent build, fast performance and plenty of accessories.
+Nikon offers solid image quality, excellent build, fast performance and plenty of accessories.

 Some photographers prefer Canon’s color quality.
 If you’re inexperienced in colour editing, it may be a big deal for you.
-But the terminology used by Nikon may be a bit simpler for newbies just starting out.
+But the terminology used by Nikon may be a bit simpler for beginners.

 Sony isn’t a DSLR brand.
-The electronics company is most known in the photography community for its mirrorless cameras, particularly the full-frame line.
+It is most known in the photography community for its

-The Sony full frame line consists of two different series, the A7 and the A9.
+The Sony full-frame line now consists of two different series, the A7 and the A9.
 The A9 is aimed at sports and wildlife photographers, as a direct competitor to the 1D series and the D5.

-Cameras with the R in the name have the higher resolution.
-Those with an S are designed for low light.
-And Cameras without any letter add-ons is designed for affordable features.
+Cameras with the R in the name have a higher resolution sensor.
+Those with an S are designed for low light and video shooting.
+And cameras without any letter add-ons are designed for affordable features (relatively).